ismailof/mopidy-json-client/README.rst

 This module generates a python interface which maps the `Mopidy Core API <https://mopidy.readthedocs.org/en/latest/api/core>`_ methods and events, as described in `mopidy.readthedocs.org/en/latest/api/core <https://mopidy.readthedocs.org/en/latest/api/core>`_ .
 It makes use of `websocket_client <https://github.com/liris/websocket_client>`_

-Current version maps Mopidy 1.1.2 JSON/RPC API.
-If API methods change the API controllers should be generated using 'generate_api.py'
+Current version supports Mopidy 1.1 and Mopidy 2.0 JSON/RPC API methods and events.
+API version of Mopidy server will be automatically detected and used.

+For now, connection/disconnection details are not handled.
+Mopidy-JSON-Client just assumes a running version of Mopidy server accesible via the HTTP Websockets interface.
+Otherwise, an Exception will be raised.

 Pending features:
+  - connection/disconnection management
   - exception handling
   - some refactoring needed
-  - check for mopidy JSON/RPC version and methods

 Installation